marklogic-community/data-hub-central-community/DEVELOPING.md

  - [Node 12.x or later](https://nodejs.org/en/)
  - Npm 6.9.0 or later

-### Data Hub Central Community Editicion Installation Instructions
+### Data Hub Central Community Edition Installation Instructions

 First follow the instructions in the [Contributing doc](./CONTRIBUTING.md) for how to properly fork and clone and branch.
 Once you've done that come back here.